douglas-thoms/practicalmachinelearning/index.md

 ##  Accuracy (average) : 0.7023
 ```

-* Comparing the average k-fold random forest has the highest average accuracy and the lowest average out of sample error.
-GBM is comparable while the LDA model average out of sample error is the highest.
+* Using cross-validation, random forest has the highest out of sample average accuracy and the lowest average out of sample error.
+GBM's performance is comparable with random foreest while the LDA model has the worst performance.

 ```
 ##           Model Out.of.Error.Sample Mean.Accuracy Mean.Kappa